Bijman/srb2bld/README.md

           Then choose "Build SRB2 Custom", when running script.

-     10. Other environment variable to use.
+     10. Other environment variables to use.
 To activate them with value "1", do for example "export SRB2BLDDEBUG=1":

          - SRB2BLDDEBUG - Getting verbose output from script.
 Useful for reporting issues in https://github.com/bijman/srb2bld/issues.